mduqueoviedo/aoc21/README.md

 `pairMatch` does a great job of giving you the couple of any of the characters.

 _(If in doubt, check the code, as the wise man said, 78 lines of code are worth 1000 words 😉)_

+## Day 11

+#### Star 1

+Another grid challenge!
+This time I didn't mix up `x` and `y`, which makes me happy (and debugging that is painful)

+I went quickly into creating lots of utility functions to get, set values, to count for flashes, increment adjacent values...
+Dividing the task helped a lot.

+I still wasted a bit of time because of the nested `for` where I added a truncation in order to avoid limits out of bounds (when looking for adjacent on the edges), but that's on me.

+#### Star 2

+Very straightforward with my approach, added a new util to detect an all-0s array and replaced the step limited loop with a `while` not all zeroes.

+Today I can enjoy the Saturday without an unfinished challenge in my head :D